alexcoplan/toomuchsupport/README.md

 # Too Much Support

 Too Much Support is a bit like [ActiveSupport](https://github.com/rails/rails/tree/master/activesupport/), but better.
-It's currently very early in development, and there is lots of support to be added, but thanks to Rubys ability to create dynamic methods, there's already a lot of support!
+It's currently very early in development, and there is lots of support to be added, but thanks to Ruby's ability to create dynamic methods, there's already a lot of support!

 Here are just a few *incredibly* useful things that you can do with too much support, where ActiveSupport just isn't up to the task: